 So when you enter your parameters, they will automatically add some pre-set letters to the start or end of your keyword to produce (in our example) Precisionbit.com, Hotprecision.com, or Guadva.com.

 At worst, they produce gibberish or compound words that sandwich your keyword with another common word, or part of a common word.
 At best, they produce words - or arrangements of letters that look a bit like words - that could be used as business names.

 But humans are generally more like Homer Simpson than Mr Spock.
 We don’t work on algorithms.
 And brand names are subtle things which have nuance.
 They allude, suggest, and infer.
 They deliver attitude, tone, or style.
 They’re not entirely logical, rational things.

 Asking an algorithm to produce a brandable business name is like asking an algorithm to produce a joke.
 You input your requirements: a set-up; some characters; a punchline - and it produces a hilarious joke.
 It’s not likely is it?

 Jokes don’t work like that.
 To be effective, a joke needs to have intangible qualities like surprise, incongruity, cleverness or timing.
 These aren’t qualities that can be generated by an algorithm.

-Beware of relying on these online name generators to do the hard work for you.
-They might seem like a good idea, but they’re unlikely to produce a business name that delivers on the promise of being truly brandable.
+Online name generators that boast of using clever algorithms, or even AI, might seem like a good idea, but they’re unlikely to produce a business name that delivers on the promise of being truly brandable.
 You might get lucky.
 But you probably won’t.